-Paleo-records of the CO2 carbon isotope composition provide valuable insight into past sources and sinks of the atmospheric carbon reservoir.
-This information can be used to constrain contributions from the individual processes made responsible for the CO2 fluctuations (e.g. Elsig et al., 2009; Joos et al., 2004; Hughen et al., 2004; Smith et al., 1999; Leuenberger et al., 1992).
-Unfortunately, during glacial-interglacial transitions there were generally several simultaneous processes generating similar imprints on CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$.
-So far, the isotope records of atmospheric CO2 alone have not allowed for a unique quantitative process identification (Köhler et al., 2006).
+Paleo-records of CO2 carbon isotope composition provide valuable insight into past sources and sinks of the atmospheric carbon reservoir.
+This information can be used to constrain contributions from the individual processes made responsible for the CO2 fluctuations (e.g., Elsig et al., 2009; Joos et al., 2004; Hughen et al., 2004; Smith et al., 1999; Leuenberger et al., 1992).
+Unfortunately, during glacial-interglacial transitions, there were generally several simultaneous processes generating similar imprints on CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$.
+So far, the isotope records of atmospheric CO2 alone have not allowed for a unique quantitative process identification (Köhler et al., 2006a).

-The timing and coevolution of the CO_2 carbon isotope records over the last deglacation nevertheless indicate that the initial CO_2 increase at the beginning of deglaciations was caused by the injection of some old carbon stock with low $\delta^{13}C$ signature into the atmosphere as both records of atmospheric $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ exhibit a relatively rapid decline during the early deglaciation.
+The timing and coevolution of the CO2 carbon isotope records over the last deglacation nevertheless indicate that the initial CO2 increase at the beginning of deglaciations was caused by the injection of some old carbon stock with low δ^{13} C signature into the atmosphere, as both records of atmospheric $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ exhibit a relatively rapid decline during the early deglaciation.
 Such a carbon release could in principle come from terrestrial or oceanic sources.
 Zeng (2003) proposes that there is a 547 GtC carbon release from glacial to interglacial originating from organic carbon under the great ice sheets of the Northern Hemisphere.
-However, the observed atmospheric CO_2 variations are not in phase with reconstructed sea level fluctuations.
-Recorded atmospheric CO2 concentrations rather show an extraordinary correlation with Southern Ocean (SO) climate changes.
-It thus appears more plausible that the initial driver of the deglacial CO2 rise is located in the Southern Ocean (e.g. Fischer et al., 2009).
+However, the observed atmospheric CO2 variations are not in phase with reconstructed sea level fluctuations.
+Recorded atmospheric CO2 concentrations show instead an extraordinary correlation with Southern Ocean (SO) climate changes.
+It thus appears more plausible that the dominant internal forcing feedback driving the deglacial CO2 rise is located in the Southern Ocean (e.g., Fischer et al., 2010).

-- There is evidence that low glacial CO2 concentrations can at least partly be attributed to an increased isolation of deep water masses from the atmosphere (e.g. Skinner et al., 2010; Boyle, 1988).
-Many authors postulate that during glacial times there existed a relatively large and poorly ventilated abyssal water mass which led to a relocation of carbon from the atmosphere to the deep ocean.
-As most deep ocean watermasses are ventilated through the SO surface (Primeau, 2005), physical processes - in this region are put forth as the responsible drivers of the postulated changes in deep ocean overturning (e.g. Fischer et al., 2009; Sigman and Boyle, 2000).
+There is evidence that low glacial CO2 concentrations can be at least partly attributed to an increased isolation of deep water masses from the atmosphere (e.g., Skinner et al., 2010; Boyle, 1988).
+Many authors postulate that during glacial times, there existed a relatively large and poorly ventilated abyssal water mass which led to a relocation of carbon from the atmosphere to the deep ocean.
+As most deep ocean watermasses are ventilated through the SO surface (e.g., Primeau, 2005), physical processes in this region are put forth as the responsible drivers of the postulated changes in deep ocean overturning (e.g., Fischer et al., 2010; Sigman and Boyle, 2000).
 It has been proposed that variations in deep ocean ventilation have resulted from (i) changes in SO wind forcing (Toggweiler et al., 2006), (ii) changes in SO buoyancy forcing (Watson and Naveira-Garabato, 2006) or (iii) changes in SO water column stratification (Schmittner and Galbraith, 2008; Francois et al., 1997).
-Nevertheless, no consensus has emerged - so far neither on the physical driving forces of the ventilation changes nor on the magnitude of the associated CO_2 variations.
+However, there is no broadly accepted consensus so far on the individual role of the different physical mechanisms nor on the magnitude of the associated CO2 variations during glacial-interglacial transitions.